 16. Are buyouts of listed companies (public-to-private transactions) common?
-If so, which legislation and rules apply?
+Which legislation and rules apply?

 Buyouts of listed companies are less common than buyouts for private companies (the number of private companies far exceeds the number of public companies), but the number of PE funds showing an interest in Dutch public companies does appear to be on the rise.
+In addition, there seems to be an appetite to list Dutch and non-Dutch companies (such as Universal